ew947202/obsidian_vault/00 Meta/02 PTIs/83677 HDP MLM Effort ME NEXT Folder Permissions - Jones.md

 ---
 ## Daily Log
 ### [[2024-09-17]]
-- [ ] Reached out to both POCs for approval
+- [x] Reached out to both POCs for approval
+- [x] approved and added user to project-Next
 ---